zhaojj2209/tp/docs/DeveloperGuide.md

 Following is a detailed elaboration of how `DeleteBoomarkExpenseCommand` operates.

-> :information_source: &nbsp; This command can only be executed on the Expense Tab.
+> :information_source: &nbsp; This command can only be executed on the Expenses tab.

 **Step 1**.
-After the successful parsing of user input, the `DeleteBookmarkExpenseCommand#execute(Model model)` method is called which checks if the `Index` defined when instantiating the `DeleteBookmarkCommand(Index index)` constructor is valid.
+After the successful parsing of user input, the `DeleteBookmarkExpenseCommand#execute(Model model)` method is called which checks if the `Index` is defined when instantiating the `DeleteBookmarkCommand(Index index)` constructor is valid.

 > :information_source: &nbsp; The `Index` must be within the bounds of the list of bookmark expenses.